SMS vs. Email Marketing: Which Is More Effective?

 Conclusion

-Finally, before jumping into conclusions and making decisions, do some research about your needs, campaign budget, and, most importantly, the type of audience.
+Finally, before jumping into conclusions and making decisions, research your needs, campaign budget, and, most importantly, the type of audience.
 These will help you identify which one you should use to plan and drive your marketing campaign in 2025.
 You can also use SMS and Email to expand your reach, develop more leads, drive sales and conversions better, and generate more revenue.